Tickets on sale Vistor Info What's New Shop Search the site FAQ Links Details for the enthusiast How you can join in or help us Contacts Navigate

 This coach shows the later Maunsell design, with flush-glazed windows.
 Its interior is an open saloon arrangement, divided by internal partitions into three sections.

-This photo (taken in December 2003) shows the seating in No.1309, as trimmed in "chain link" moquette.
-The original style of blue jazz pattern moquette has now been reproduced, and
+The photo to the right (taken in December 2003) shows the seating in No. 1309, as trimmed in BR-era "chain link" moquette when first restored.
+1930's Southern Railway blue jazz pattern moquette has now been reproduced, and was installed in around 2019, as seen in the photo to the left.

 Built: 1935; underframe at Lancing, body at Eastleigh